What is Thrive Impact Fund?

 Thrive Impact Fund is a place-based fund that sees untapped potential in local communities and a desire for investors to see their money make both financial and impact returns.

-Since 2014, Scale Collaborative has been building capacity in impact organizations through coaching and consulting, and programs such as Thriving Non-Profits, Business Legacies Initiative, and seCatalyst.
+Since 2014, Scale Collaborative has been building capacity in impact organizations through coaching and consulting, and programs such as Thriving Non-Profits, Business Legacies Initiative, and Connect Money Impact.
 As experienced social enterprise leaders, we understand the financial challenges faced by social enterprises looking to grow.
 Thrive Impact Fund was developed to address this challenge and realize investment opportunities that are currently overlooked and under-capitalized.
 Thrive Impact Fund launched in June 2021.

 Purppl works with leaders to build the capability and capacity to implement sustainable business models and sustainable impact models through education, acceleration, and investing in people who build sustainable, long-term solutions to community, social, and environmental challenges.
 Purppl joined as a fund owner in January 2022.